-The Future of Web Development: Trends to Watch
+# The Future of Web Development: Trends to Watch

 The web development landscape is constantly evolving, with new technologies, frameworks, and methodologies emerging at a rapid pace.
-As we look toward the future, it's crucial for developers to stay ahead of these trends to build innovative, efficient, and user-friendly applications.
+As we look toward the future, it's crucial for developers to stay aware of these trends to build innovative, efficient, and user-friendly applications.

 1. AI-Enhanced Development